 Your teeth are made up of 3 layers: the outer protective enamel, a softer layer of sensitive dentin underneath that, and an inner pulp chamber that contains the “nerve” of the tooth.
 Branching off from the pulp chamber are one or more canals that move through the tooth and end at the tips of the roots.
 These root canals contain nerves and blood vessels that allow a tooth to maintain it's health by allowing nutrients from the blood to access the tooth and toxins to be removed.

-With advancement in technology and dental anesthetics, we can make the entire experience as comfortable, pleasant, and as pain free as we possibly can.
-Root canal therapy involves cleaning out the diseased or infected root canals with our instruments, filling it with a biologically-inert substance which will seal it from further infection and placing a permanent restoration on the tooth.
+With advancements in technology and dental anesthetics, we can make the entire experience as comfortable, pleasant, and pain-free as we possibly can.
+Root canal therapy involves cleaning out the diseased or infected root canals with our instruments, filling them with a biologically-inert substance that will seal them from further infection and placing a permanent restoration on the tooth.

 All services provided by general dentists